" "

 The Accreditation Process: Ensuring Quality and Safety

 TJC's accreditation process is designed to evaluate healthcare organizations' compliance with established standards, including CMS Conditions of Participation and promote continuous improvements in care delivery.
+Patient concerns within an organization and nationally are factors that influence areas of focus and often lead to the setting of national patient safety goals.

 Key Components of the Accreditation Survey